wormhole-foundation/wormhole-docs/learn/fundamentals/index.md

     ---

-    Explore Wormhole's architecture to understand how its core components seamlessly work together to securely deliver cross-chain messages.
+    Explore Wormhole's architecture to understand how its core components seamlessly work together to deliver cross-chain messages securely.

     [:octicons-arrow-right-24: Discover how Wormhole works](/learn/fundamentals/architecture/)